Lowering The Tone & Raising the Roof

 Beginning his career at the Royal Albert Hall, his introduction to the entertainment industry commenced under the guidance of the late Victor Hochhauser – Britain’s foremost promoter of Russian ballet and classical music.

 Passionate and enigmatic, this memoir delves right into the heart of 1960s performing arts, with Gubbay absorbingly recounting both the stress and excitement that came with marshalling three coach loads of Russian performers around the country at a time of conflicting traditions, theatrical decline, amid Soviet tensions – and this was only the beginning…

 Setting up on his own, he started with a handful of performers touring to modest venues around the country, building a brand and a style which seemed very much in tune with the times.

-Lowering the Tone is rich with febrile stories of showbusiness and the behind-the scenes business of the great musical venues, with appearances by Ted Heath, Margaret Thatcher, Princess Diana and a wealth of other household and international names.
+Lowering the Tone is rich with stories of showbusiness and the behind-the scenes business of the great musical venues, with appearances from a wealth of household and international names.

 This is the story of achievement, imagination and a desire to bring happiness and entertainment to generations of music lovers.